MilkyBruv/multiplayer-party-game/README.md

 - Custom color themes
 - Don't make a game longer than a few minutes
 - Only one player eliminated each game
+- Some games pair you with people to make groups/teams

 ## TODO (client)
 - [x] make repo🤗